tom-draper/api-analytics/server/self-hosting/README.md

 #### Nginx

-Confirm Nginx is running and able to direct to the internal services.
+From the server, confirm Nginx is running and redirecting to the internal services correctly.

 ```bash
 curl -kL -X GET http://localhost/api/generate